 Russian History Ukrainian History History of Religion in Modern Europe

-I am an historian of Russia, with a special interest in religion and modernization in the nineteenth and twentieth centuries.
+I am an historian of Russia and Ukraine, with a special interest in religion and modernization in the nineteenth and twentieth centuries.
 I teach a range of courses in Russian, modern European, and world history.
-Since 2011, I have served as editor of Canadian Slavonic Papers/Revue canadienne des slavistes.
+From 2011-2020, I served as editor of Canadian Slavonic Papers/Revue canadienne des slavistes.
 I am also the director of the Program on Religion and Culture at the Canadian Institute of Ukrainian Studies.

 My research has focused on the relationship between religion and social, political, and cultural modernization in late imperial and early Soviet Russia and Ukraine.